swiftlang/swift-evolution/proposals/testing/nnnn-tag-based-test-execution-filtering.md

 swift test --skip tag:uiTest
 ```

-In this example, `uiTest` must be the _exact_ name of the tag.
-Tags _will not_ match fuzzily or by regular expression.
-This treatment would be applied to both the `--filter` and `--skip` options.
+In this example, `uiTest` is a regular expression that matches the tags that you want to filter/skip on.
 As with regular usages of `--filter`/`--skip`, you can supply the option multiple times to filter/skip tests which match _any_ of the tags:

 ```
 swift test --skip tag:uiTest --skip tag:integrationTest